quasarframework/quasar-wrapper-express-api/README.md

-Quasar app wrapper for an express API backend
+Quasar app wrapper for an API backend
 ---

 * WIP
-* Full frontend and backend solution in one project folder, with Express for backend.
+* Full frontend and backend solution in one project folder
+* First API backend options: express, feathersjs, graphql